Best CRM for Construction Companies: 12 Tools Ranked for 2026

 • Highly customizable objects for bids, projects, contacts, and subcontractors

-• Advanced reporting and forecasting with AI (Einstein)
+• Advanced reporting and forecasting with Einstein AI

-• AppExchange construction packages (e.g., Salesforce for Construction from industry partners)
+• AppExchange construction packages from industry partners

 • Workflow automation with Flow Builder